-It used to be a little cliched to set health and fitness New Years resolutions to kick off the new year with a wellness-focus, only to give up a few weeks or a month into the year.
+It used to be a little cliched to set health and fitness New Years’ resolutions to kick off the new year with a wellness-focus, only to give up a few weeks or a month into the year.
 Well, here’s the thing: if you resolve to change your lifestyle in one way or another, then making the change stick once the novelty wears off is never going to be easy.
 But with a heavy dose of willpower and focus, it is possible to make a significant change to your life and in particular, your health and fitness levels, by making one or more of these life changes as your new year’s resolution (or resolutions) for this coming year.
-In this post we’ve listed 8 suggested health and fitness New Years resolutions to kick-of the new year with.
+In this guide, we’ve listed 8 suggested health and fitness New Years resolutions to kick-of the new year with.

 1. Set Clear, Specific Fitness Goals

 Regardless of what type of running or other fitness goals you set, make sure that your goals are specific and can be measured, so you have benchmarks and milestones that you can work towards and hold yourself accountable to.
 Some of our favorite examples of specific goals are:

 - Book a race or challenge to tackle in the coming year – this sets a specific date when you will take it on, and therefore a specific date to work towards with your training plans.

 - Set a strength or speed target – deadlifting a certain amount for X reps, doing a certain number of pull-ups, running your fastest 5k or up your local hill in the fastest time you’ve ever done (using Strava segments is a great way to track your segment-specific performance!).

 Once you’ve set your goal, think about what you need to do in terms of training and lifestyle changes to work towards it.
 I wrote a post setting out my top 20 hacks for improving trail running performance you may find helpful to help with this part.